ccao-data/model-res-avm/README.md

     `renv::restore()`.
 This step may take awhile.
 Linux users will likely need to install dependencies (via apt, yum, etc.) to build from source.
-    1. The `finalize` step of the model pipeline requires some additional dependencies for generating a model performance report.
-These dependencies must be installed in addition to the core dependnecies installed in step 4.
-If you would like to run this step, make sure to install its additional dependencies by running
+5. The `report` step of the model pipeline requires some additional dependencies for generating a model performance report.
+Install these additional dependencies by running `renv::restore(lockfile = "renv/profiles/reporting/renv.lock")`.
-        `renv::restore(lockfile = "renv/profiles/reporting/renv.lock")`.
+    These dependencies must be installed in addition to the core dependencies installed in step 4.

 For installation issues, particularly related to package installation and dependencies, see [Troubleshooting](#troubleshooting).